siderolabs/talos/website/content/v1.10/reference/configuration/block/uservolumeconfig.md

 {{< highlight yaml >}}
 apiVersion: v1alpha1
-kind: VolumeConfig
+kind: UserVolumeConfig
-name: EPHEMERAL # Name of the volume.
+name: ceph-data # Name of the volume.
 # The provisioning describes how the volume is provisioned.
 provisioning:
     # The disk selector expression.